 Process Monitor is primarily an analytical tool for system administrators that helps to track processes in real time.

-Using process monitor, you can view the process statistics: how many instances have been started, completed or interrupted, what task is currently being performed, who is the executor.
+Using process monitor, you can view the process statistics: how many instances are running, have been completed or interrupted, what task is currently being performed, who is the executor.
 For a specific instance, you can view the list of participants, context variables, the map, current operations.

 Please note that only users included in the Administrators group have access to the process monitor.